blackswordsman7/ISD-LAB/README.md

 ## Note for team-mates:

-The contracts in the SampleContract directory are just comments, write your code using that boilerplate.
+The contracts in the Contracts directory are just comments, write your code using that boilerplate.
+Submit your code in the New "YOUR_NAME" directory, for further assessment.